tactics-osrs/SPT-AKI-loot-npc-ESP/README.md

 of EmuTarkov, using Visual Studio 2022 with C++, I took the code and made it work for SPT-Tarkov, updated the versions and files, and compiled it into a .DLL File for ease of installation.
+Aimbot currently does not work couldn't figure it out.
 #####################################################################
 I do not own this CODE!
 The original maker of this code is written by "DrGnomeo" and all credit goes to him I just used his repository to